Cloth nappies for newborns

 person wearing gray shirt putting baby on scale

-Soiled (poo) newborn nappies do not need to be rinsed, and can be added directly to your pre wash.
+Soiled (poo) newborn nappies do not need to be rinsed, and can be added directly to your nappy first wash.
+Although meconium poo is dark, thick and sticky, it doesn’t smell and washes out easily.

 Buying newborn cloth nappies